mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/siddhartha-a-novel.md

 ---

 ## I. Brief Summary
-This is by far the best novel I have read so far in my life.
+Hermann Hesse is a Nobel Prize winner and his great work is reflected in this literature.
+This is by far the best novel I have read in my life.
 Nothing about this book is seductive, but is pure.
 Siddhartha, a young man leaves his family to find the spiritual enlightenment during the time of Buddha.
 During his pilgrimage, he meets his companion and conceives a son.
-It comes to a full circle when his son leaves him.
-Siddartha comes to listening to a river to find meaning.
-The sound of the river leads to all life lessons.
-Hermann Hesse is a Nobel Prize winner and his great work is reflected in this literature.
+It comes to a full circle when his son also leaves him.
+Siddartha comes to listening to a river to find the true meaning of life.
+The sound of the river leads to all sort of life lessons.
+In the end, he reconnects with Govinda to whom he shares the lessons of life.
+Govinda has always been searching but fails to find anything.

 ## II.
 Big Ideas
 - Everything is intertwined.